It's easy to come up with a list of things to do in San Francisco or to find the places that every tourist flocks to see.

 Don't Go Looking for Those Banksy Murals Either

-I love the British street artist Banksy.
-He does those great stencil art pieces that you may have seen like the one above.
+The British street artist Banksy does those great stencil art pieces that you may have seen like the one above.
 In 2010, he bombed San Francisco with six murals.

-You'll also find the Guerilla Rat at the 836M Gallery at 836 Montgomery Street.
-The last time I walked by, it was visible through the front window.
+You may also find the Haight Street Rat at the 836M Gallery at 836 Montgomery Street.

 INSTEAD: Look for Murals Elsewhere

-The Mission District is full of great murals,... especially on the street called Balmy Alley.
+The Mission District is full of great murals, especially on the street called Balmy Alley.
 In Chinatown, street artist Twick seems to be a one-man mural-making machine who is transforming once-bland walls into pieces of art.
-I particularly like his Terracotta Army mural at Grant Avenue and Clay Street.Continue to 14 of 17 below.

 Don't Pack the Wrong Stuff

 Of all the things tourists do in their San Francisco, nothing amuses the residents more than shorts-and-tanktop-wearing tourists shivering in their flip-flops as they cling to the side of a cable car for dear life.